2020 Condrieu, l'Arbuel, Xavier Gérard, Rhône

 About this WINE

-Situated in the commune of Meursault, Burgundy, Domaine Xavier is a relatively small, family-owned winery known for its excellent Chardonnay wines.
+At the foot of the steep hills of the Condrieu and Côte-Rôtie vineyards, Domaine Xavier is a relatively small, family-owned winery known for its excellent Chardonnay wines.
 The family has a deep-rooted connection to the land and is committed to producing wines that reflect the characteristics of their vineyard sites.

 The estate follows traditional winemaking practices, respecting the natural expression of the grapes and the terroir.
 The winemaking approach involves minimal intervention to allow the unique characteristics of each vintage and vineyard to shine through in the final wines.